TishyaJ/SwasthSuraksha/README.md

 # SwasthSuraksha
-This repository is dedicated to the SwasthSuraksha project, which aims to provide vital medical assistance to the underprivileged, including individuals with limited education and accessibility challenges in India.
-Leveraging modern technologies, SwasthSuraksha aspires to build a system that truly understands and supports its users.
+SwasthSuraksha is a technology-driven initiative aimed at bridging the healthcare accessibility gap in India.
+This project focuses on providing medical assistance to individuals with limited education and to those with special accessibility needs.
+By harnessing modern technologies such as AI and voice-enabled systems, SwasthSuraksha strives to build a system that understands and interacts with users intuitively — making healthcare support more inclusive, intelligent, and accessible.